jrosell/marketing-data-connectors/README.md

 ### Detailed connectors setup

-#### Facebook CSV
+#### FB_Campaigns

-1. Create an app or add Marketing API product to an existing one: https://developers.facebook.com/apps/
+1. On facebook, Create an app or add Marketing API product to an existing one: https://developers.facebook.com/apps/

 2. You need to generate a access_token and you need to know your ad_account_id.